By Nimesh PatelEngineering Leader & Career Coach

 What the Interview Process Looks Like

-Most FAANG companies follow a similar playbook:
+Most top tech companies follow a similar playbook:

 A Realistic Preparation Timeline